xtuml/bridgepoint/doc-bridgepoint/notes/7673_parseAllActivities/7673_parseAllActivities_dnt.md

 8.1 The existing parse all tests should pass.
 8.2 The existing UI text test should pass.

-8.3 Modify UI Test test suite and add the following tests :
+8.3 Modify UI Text test suite and add the following tests :
 8.3.1 Add test case for parse all to test for single project.
    _- Add xtuml project with three levels of packages root, nested , leaf
    _- Add oal action home at each level